raman325/broadlink-rm-rest/README.md

 Please read the [Notes](#notes) section before using.
 Refer to the [API](#api) section to learn how this server can be used.

 ## Setup
-This application will eventually be Dockerized.
-For now, use the local setup instructions.

 ### Local Setup
 1. Clone app/ to the folder of your choice.